 Jeannine H. Brinkley, Executive Director, and Jeanine Schultz, Director of Training, daughter with DS, both from PEAL Center, Pittsburgh, PA

-This session will engage participants in defining an inclusive education and discussing the importance of having high expectations and presuming competence for learners with Down syndrome and other disabilities.
+This session will engage participants in defining an inclusive education and discussing the importance of having high expectations and presuming competence for learners with DS and other disabilities.
 We will review the ways that IDEA and the IEP process support inclusive educational practices for all learners and explore the power of supplementary aids and services as a tool for overcoming barriers to learning and participation in general education classrooms.
 In addition, we will take a look at the potential of Universal Design for Learning principles that result in instruction that is designed to meet the needs of diverse learners.
-Finally, we will facilitate families in creating a vision for their child and identifying important information to address at their next IEP meeting.
+Finally, the presenters will facilitate families in creating a vision for their child and identifying important information to address at their next IEP meeting.

 - Identify how IDEA and the IEP process supports inclusive education